How often and when to send marketing emails

 Because of his limited product line, Bobby has less to say than someone like Shirley.
 An every-other-week email suits him just fine.

 Chrissy has even fewer products to sell than Bobby.
 She’s relatively new to ecommerce and has a smallish list of subscribers.
-She doesn’t feel like she has a whole lot to promote, so an email per month is her initial strategy.
+She doesn’t feel like she has a whole lot to promote, so one email newsletter per month is her initial email frequency strategy.

 This is remailing, and Seguno makes it easy.
-Change your subject line and choose the date to resend.
+Change your subject line (lean on best practices for higher open rates) and choose the date to resend.
 We suggest 14 days from the original.

 That’s all it takes to appear a little more frequently in some inboxes.
 It’s a smidge of work in exchange for building consistency, which builds trust.
 People buy from brands they trust.

 Every brand is different.
 Each shop has its own capabilities and limitations.
-Still, we don’t typically endorse the following two tactics:
+Still, we don’t typically endorse the following three email send time tactics:

 Big-box stores tend to do this.
 Smaller brands may feel the need to imitate.